richcsst/Graphics-Framebuffer/MANUAL.md

 A (mostly) Perl graphics library for exclusive use in a Linux console framebuffer environment.
 It is written for simplicity, without the need for complex API's and drivers with "surfaces" and such.

 Back in the old days, computers drew graphics this way, and it was simple and easy to do.
 I was writing a console based media playing program, and was not satisfied with the limited abilities offered by the nCurses library, and I did not want the overhead of the X-Windows environment to get in the way.
 My intention was to create a mobile media server.
-In case you are wondering, that project has been quite successful, and I am still making improvements to it.
-I may even include it in the ```examples``` directory on future versions.

 There are places where Perl just won't cut it.
 So I use the **Imager** library to take up the slack, or my own C code.  **Imager** is just used to load images,, save images, merge, rotate, and draw TrueType/Type1 text.
 I am also incorporating compiled C to further assist with speed.
 That is being implemented step by step, but "acceleration" will always be optional, and pure Perl routines always available for those systems without a C compiler or ```Inline:C``` available.